Skip to Main Content

 AI in student research and assignments

 Read the Academic regulations, 2024 - Section 5.3 Academic Integrity for the School’s guidance on the use of Generative AI in your studies.
-You can find this in Canvas on your course page.
+You can find this in Canvas on your course page, or here.
 Any questions relating to a specific course ask the Faculty member teaching the course.

 Generative AI